acedilloluis/rating-component/README.md

 ### Continued development

-In the future projets I liked to try to use different layout methods.
+In future projets I'd like to try to use different layout methods.
 In this project I used flexbox once again.